Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 If you know what mortgage deal you want and are confident you don’t need financial advice, you can complete and return the form yourself.

-An independent financial adviser will look in detail at your current needs and circumstances to make sure this is the most suitable option for you.
+An Independent Financial Adviser will look in detail at your current needs and circumstances to find the most suitable option for you.

 We’ll write to you 90 days before your current mortgage deal comes to an end.